 Switched wire: The orange 18 awg wire marked “switched 12V” should be connected to a switched (12-V with key on and 0-V with key off).
 If you use the existing resistor coil wire, you must tap very close (within 2″) to prevent voltage reduction.
 The ECM and relays must have 12V from the switched wire.

 Ground wires: Ground ring terminals are provided for grounding.
 The main ground is to be connected to the head near the #6 piston location.
 Relay and coil grounds are to be connected to a known good ground that will not work lose over time.

 Zero and Balance Throttle Bodies: Disconnect throttle rod on passengers side and unscrew idle stop until removed on passenger side.
 Back off Idle screw on drivers side until it no longer touches idle stop.
 This is base zero on both throttle bodies and is the alignment point.
 Adjust the throttle rod where both TBIs stay at “base zero.
 Adjust the drivers side idle stop approx 3/16” that will support running during idle.

-Forward Control: The FC’s have a low profile Throttle bodies to facilitate installation under the engine lid.
-If you use a harmonic balancer on your engine, you will not be able to use the bolt-on timing wheel as fit becomes an issue unless the 64 rear engine bracket is used.
-The timing wheel will work on the pulley, but will NOT use the spacer provided in timing wheel kit.
+Forward Control/Wagon: .
+If you use a harmonic balancer on this engine, you will not be able to use the bolt-on timing wheel unless the bracket is shimmed or a 64 rear engine bracket is used.
+You may also need to trim back the bracket “pan” to insure yon can install the cooling best without interference.
+The timing wheel will work on the low horsepower pulley, but will NOT use the spacers in timing wheel kit.